 South Ridge via Rock Creek, Class 2+

-This is a much more challenging route than the simple scramble up the East Face from Indian Spring Road.
-It requires a true scramble up the steep East Face of a horseshoe-shaped plateau that reaches its high point at Sugarloaf.
+This is a much more challenging route than the simple scramble up the east face from Indian Spring Road.
+It requires a true scramble up the steep east face of a horseshoe-shaped plateau that reaches its high point at Sugarloaf.
 Not knowing the road conditions on the plateau (and being camped along Rock Creek Road), this is the route that I chose to attempt.
-I had planned to climb a magnificent NE shoulder that drops to Rock Creek Road about 0.8 mile S of the “mailbox pullout”, but I was accosted by dogs from private property across the road when I was attempting to find a parking pullout near that shoulder (there are no pullouts here).
+I had planned to climb a magnificent northeast shoulder that drops to Rock Creek Road about 0.8 mile south of the “mailbox pullout,” but I was accosted by dogs from private property across the road when I was attempting to find a parking pullout near that shoulder (there are no pullouts here).

-From the “mailbox pullout”, aim for the top of an obvious gully just to the L/S of your starting point.
-Cross to the L/S side of the gully to avoid the worse of the thick scrub and scramble up a steep shoulder to reach the top of the face.
+From the “mailbox pullout,” aim for the top of an obvious gully just to the left/south of the starting point.
+Cross to the left/south side of the gully to avoid the worst of the thick scrub and scramble up a steep shoulder to reach the top of the face.
 This requires 550 feet of climbing but goes pretty quickly (15-20 minutes).
 Once at the head of the gully, make a navigational note of what to look for on the descent in order to find this spot, else you may end up on private land and/or in impossible terrain to descend.

-Bushwhack W then SW across easy open scrub to reach a well-traveled jeep road (Cherry Springs Road on the USGS topo map).
+Bushwhack west then southwest across easy open scrub to reach a well-traveled jeep road (Cherry Springs Road on the USGS topo map).
 Make a mental note of where you reach the road and turn around to look back down the ascent route.
 This is critical when you return to descend this route later in the day.
-Now it’s simply a road hike (albeit a long one) S then SW to a road junction (unsigned) with Indian Spring Road (2-1/2 to 3 miles).
-Then go R/N onto Indian Spring Road and follow it N for 1-1/2 miles as it tracks the R/E side of the South Ridge of Sugarloaf.
+Now it’s simply a road hike (albeit a long one) south then southwest to a road junction (unsigned) with Indian Spring Road (2-1/2 to 3 miles).
+Then go right/north onto Indian Spring Road and follow it north for 1-1/2 miles as it tracks the right/east side of the south ridge of Sugarloaf.

-Leave the road soon after an antenna access road heads off to the L/W. Scramble NW up a relatively easy ub slope to the flat, scrub-covered summit area of Sugarloaf.
-Pass by the antenna facility (which is located just below the summit plateau on its W side) and continue north another 100 yards or so to find the benchmark.
-I wandered around a bit to find it, but stuck a triangulation post in a cairn at the summit BM so that it is more obvious to future climbers.
+Leave the road soon after an antenna access road heads off to the left/west.
+Scramble northwest up a relatively easy scrub slope to the flat, scrub-covered summit area of Sugarloaf.
+Pass by the antenna facility (which is located just below the summit plateau on its west side) and continue north another 100 yards or so to find the benchmark.
+I wandered around a bit to find it, but stuck a triangulation post in a cairn at the summit benchmark so that it is more obvious to future climbers.
 The South Hills are a notoriously windy place.
-You do not want to attempt this peak in windy conditions or you will have a miserable day.
+Do not attempt this peak in windy conditions or you will have a miserable day.